At least 1 dead and several injured after a private jet crashed into another upon arrival in Arizona

 By Amanda Jackson, Sharif Paget, Zoe Sottile and Amanda Musa, CNN

 The arriving plane is owned by Mötley Crüe frontman Vince Neil, according to a representative for the singer.
-Neil was not onboard, the representative, Worrick Robinson, said in a statement to CNN.
+The jet had two pilots and two passengers, but Neil was not onboard, attorney Worrick Robinson said in a statement to CNN.

-Responders are still working to remove the body of the deceased victim, Scottsdale Fire Department Capt.
-David Folio said.
-Police have not released names of those onboard.

-Two pilots and two passengers were on board Neil’s plane, according to Robinson.
+“Mr. Neil’s thoughts and prayers go out to everyone involved, and he is grateful for the critical aid of all first responders assisting today,” Robinson said.

+Monday’s crash follows a string of aviation accidents in recent weeks, including a fatal midair collision near Washington, DC, that killed all 67 people onboard both aircraft and the crash of a medevac jet in Philadelphia that killed seven.

-The Learjet 35A aircraft was arriving from Austin, Texas, when it veered off the runway and crashed into a parked Gulfstream G200 jet, Kuester said at a Monday news conference.
+Neil’s Learjet 35A aircraft – emblazoned with a maroon and gold paint scheme resembling flames – was arriving from Austin, Texas, when it veered off the runway and crashed into a parked Gulfstream G200 jet, Kuester said at a Monday news conference.

 “It appears that the left main gear failed upon landing resulting in the accident,” she said.

+“There were no injuries on board the Gulfstream, but external damages were sustained to the aircraft,” the company said in a statement to CNN affiliate KNXV.
+“We are cooperating fully with airport authorities and relevant agencies as they conduct a thorough review of the situation.”

-The National Transportation Safety Board is at the scene and leading the investigation into the incident, according to Kuester.
+The National Transportation Safety Board is at the scene and leading the investigation into the crash, said Kuester.
 In response to a CNN inquiry, the NTSB said only that it is investigating.

-The crash follows several aviation disasters in recent weeks, including a fatal midair collision near Washington, DC, that killed all 67 people onboard both aircraft and the crash of a medevac jet in Philadelphia that killed seven.
+Scottsdale Airport is a popular aviation hub for private jets coming in and out of the Phoenix area, especially during major events like last weekend’s Waste Management Phoenix Open golf tournament, which brands itself as the largest zero-waste sporting event in the world.

 The-CNN-Wire